What is a 501(c)(8) Nonprofit, and How Do You Start One?

 501c8 definition

 1. Knights of Columbus – It started as an organization of Catholic men in 1882.
-Members’ Catholic faith is what brings them together and forms the organization’s primary principles: charity, unity, fraternity, and patriotism.
+Members’ Catholic faith brings them together and forms the organization’s primary principles: charity, unity, fraternity, and patriotism.

 2. Elks – The Elks started in 1868 as the “Jolly Corks.”
 It was initially a collection of actors and theatre professionals.
 The Elks exist under the principles of charity, justice, brotherly love, and fidelity.
 They provide scholarships, veterans’ services, and drug awareness campaigns.